-As a global leader in the design, manufacturing, and distribution of bedding products, Tempur Sealy is committed to improving the sleep of people, every night, all around the world.
+Tempur Sealy is committed to improving the sleep of more people, every night, all around the world.
+As a leading designer, manufacturer, distributor and retailer of bedding products worldwide, we know how crucial a good night of sleep is to overall health and wellness.
 We recognize that we have a responsibility to protect and promote the well-being of our communities, employees, customers and our environment through robust ESG (environmental, social and governance) practices.
+We also believe ESG enhances long-term stockholder value.